jundalisay/spblist/content/en/research/descartes/optics/part-02b.md

 Fig 9 -->

-And we can note here that the ball is deflected all the more by the surface of the water or the net, the more obliquely it encounters it, so that if it encounters it at a right angle, as when it is pushed from H to B, it must pass straight through in a line towards G, without deviating at all.
+The ball is deflected all the more by the surface of the water or the net, the more obliquely it encounters it, so that if it encounters it at a right angle, as when it is pushed from H to B, it must pass straight through in a line towards G, without deviating at all.

 But if it is pushed along a line like AB, which is so inclined with respect to the surface of the water or the net CBE, that the line FE, being drawn as before, does not cut across the circle AD, this ball should not penetrate it at all, but bounce back from its surface B into the air L, just as if it had encountered earth.
 This has been observed on occasion with regret, when, for entertainment, artillery pieces were fired towards the bottom of a river, and those on the opposite bank were injured.

 Fig 10